-Young writers (ages 15-18) with disabilities are invited to submit a 'ten-minute script' of any genre for the opportunity to participate in a virtual playwrights program.
-Scripts may be for plays, musicals, multimedia, video, film, TV, podcasts, or other writing for performance.
-Entries may be the work of an individual student or a collaboration between two student (at least one student with a disability).
-A panel of theater professionals selects winners.
+Young writers with disabilities (generally, ages 14-19) enrolled in high school are invited to submit a 'ten-minute script'.
+Entries may be the work of an individual student or a collaboration of two students that includes at least one student with a disability.
+A panel of theater professionals selects division winners.

-Writers must be ages 15-18 and have a disability.
+Writers must be enrolled in high school (generally, ages 14-19) and must have a disability.
 Please read the eligibility for participation.

 Multiple winners will receive exclusive access to participate in professional development activities provided by the Kennedy Center.
-Professional development opportunities will take place virtually.
-Winners will have the opportunity to work with industry professionals to further develop their script, receive coaching/mentorship, and participate in networking opportunities.
+Winners will work with industry professionals in further development of their own script, as well as participating in networking opportunities.

-To be eligible to enter the VSA Playwright Discovery Competition applicants must meet the following criteria:
+To be eligible to enter the VSA Playwright Discovery Program applicants must meet the following criteria:

-A) The competition is open to U.S. and international applicants.
-However, all pieces must be submitted in English; pieces submitted in other languages will not be accepted.
+- The competition is open to U.S. and international applicants.
+However, all pieces must be submitted in English or ASL; pieces submitted in other languages will not be accepted.

-B) Can be either an individual or co-author.
-Co-authorships of up to two students are accepted, but all authors must fulfill eligibility requirements and at least one must be a student with a disability.
+- Can be either an individual or co-author.
+Co-authorships of up to two students are accepted, but both authors must fulfill eligibility requirements and at least one must be a student with a disability.
 Co-authors do not have to be in the same grade level.
 The application must include information for both authors.

-F) Winners must be present for the VSA Playwright Discovery Program professional development virtual events (date TBD) in order to be eligible for the award.
+- Winners must be present for the VSA Playwright Discovery Program professional development events (virtual dates TBD, in-person dates April 19-23, 2023) in order to be eligible for the award.

 An advisory panel of distinguished professionals and educators will assist with the selection process.